 In the catbolism of methionine the α-ketobutyrate is converted to propionyl-CoA.
 The propionyl-CoA is converted, via a mitochondrially-localized three reaction ATP-dependent pathway, to succinyl-CoA.
 The succinyl-CoA can then enter the TCA cycle for further oxidation.
 The enzymes required for this conversion are propionyl-CoA carboxylase, methylmalonyl-CoA epimerase, and methylmalonyl-CoA mutase, respectively.
 Propionyl-CoA carboxylase is called an ABC enzyme due to the requirements for ATP, Biotin, and CO2 for the reaction.
 The clinical significance of methylmalonyl-CoA mutase in this pathway is that it is one of only two enzymes that requires a vitamin B12-derived co-factor for activity.
 The other B12-requiring enzyme is methionine synthase (see the Cysteine Synthesis section above).
 This propionyl-CoA conversion pathway is also required for the metabolism of the amino acids valine, isoleucine, and threonine and odd-chain fatty acids.
 For this reason this three-step reaction pathway is often remembered by the mnemonic as the VOMIT pathway, where V stands for valine, O for odd-chain fatty acids, M for methionine, I for isoleucine, and T for threonine.

 Regulation of the methionine metabolic pathway is based on the availability of methionine and cysteine.
-If both amino acids are present in adequate quantities, SAM accumulates and is a positive effector on cystathionine synthase, encouraging the production of cysteine and α-ketobutyrate (both of which are glucogenic).
+If both amino acids are present in adequate quantities, SAM accumulates and is a positive effector on cystathionine β-synthase, encouraging the production of cysteine and α-ketobutyrate (both of which are glucogenic).
 However, if methionine is scarce, SAM will form only in small quantities, thus limiting cystathionine β-synthase activity.
-Under these conditions accumulated homocysteine is remethylated to methionine, using N5-methyl-THF and other compounds as methyl donors.back to the top
+Under these conditions accumulated homocysteine is remethylated to methionine, using N5-methyl-THF as the methyl donor.back to the top

 The BCKD complex is a multimeric enzyme composed of three catalytic subunits.
 The E1 portion of the complex is a thiamine pyrophosphate (TPP)-dependent decarboxylase with a subunit structure of α2β2.
 The E2 portion is a dihydrolipoamide branched-chain transacylase composed of 24 lipoic acid-containing polypeptides.
 The E3 portion is a homodimeric flavoprotein identified as dihydrolipoamide dehydrogenase, DLD.
 The activity of BCKD is regulated by two additional subunits, a kinase and a phosphatase that reversibly phosphorylate/dephosphorylate, respectively, the complex.
 The phosphorylated enzyme is inactive.
 The E1α gene (symbol: BCKDHA) is located on chromosome 19q13.1–q13.2, spans 55 kb and contains 9 exons that generate two alternatively spliced mRNAs that encode alpha subunit isoform 1 (445 amino acids) and alpha subunit isoform 2 (444 amino acids).
 The E1β gene (symbol: BCKDHB) is located on chromosome 6q14.1 and is composed of 16 exons that genereate two alternatively spliced mRNAs that encode the same 392 amino acid protein.
 The E2 gene (symbol: DBT) is located on chromosome 1p31, spans 68 kb and contains 13 exons that encode a protein of 482 amino acids.
 The E3 gene (symbol: DLD) is located on chromosome 7q31–q32, spans 20 kb and contains 14 exons that generate several alternatively spliced mRNAs.
 The DLD gene encodes the same dihydrolipoamide dehydrogenase subunits found in the PDHc and the 2-oxoglutarate dehydrogenase complexes.

 Catabolism of the branched-chain amino acids.
 The three branched-chain amino acids, isoleucine, leucine, and valine enter the catabolic pathway via the action of the same two enzymes.
 The initial deamination of all three amino acids is catalyzed by one of two branched-chain amino acid transaminases (BCATc or BCATm).
-Not shown in this Figure is the role of 2-oxoglutarate (α-ketoglutarate) as the amino acceptor during the BCAT catalyzed reaction.
 The resulting α-ketoacids are then oxidatively decarboxylated via the action of the enzyme complex, branched-chain ketoacid dehydrogenase (BCKD).
 The BCKD reaction generates the CoA derivatives of the decarboxylated ketoacids while also generating the reduced electron carrier, NADH.
 After these first two reactions the remainder of the catabolic pathways for the three amino acids diverges.
 The third reaction of branched-chain amino acid catabolism involves a dehydrogenation step that involve three distinct enzymes, one for each of the CoA derivatives generated via the BCKD reaction.
 This latter dehydrogenation step also yields additional reduced electron carrier as FADH2.
 The third reaction of isoleucine catabolism involves the enzyme short/branched-chain acyl-CoA dehydrogenase (SBCAD).
 The SBCAD enzyme is encoded by the ACADSB gene.
 The third reaction of leucine catabolism involves the enzyme isovaleryl-CoA dehydrogenase (IVD).
 The third reaction of valine catabolism involves the enzyme isobutyryl-CoA dehydrogenase (IBD).
 The IBD enzyme is encoded by the acyl-CoA dehydrogenase family, member 8 (ACAD8) gene.

 Propionyl-CoA carboxylase functions as a heterodimeric enzyme and the two different subunits (alpha and beta) are encoded by two different genes, PCCA and PCCB.
 The PCCA gene is located on chromosome 13q32 and is composed of 27 exons that generate three alternatively spliced mRNAs.
 The PCCB gene is located on 3q21–q22 and is composed of 17 exons that generate two alternatively spliced mRNAs.
 Methylmalony-CoA epimerase is encoded by the MCEE gene located on chromosome 2p13.3 and is composed of 4 exons that encode a 176 amino acid protein.
 Methylmalonyl-CoA mutase is encoded by the MUT gene located on chromosome 6p12.3 and ius composed of 13 exons that encode a protein of 750 amino acids.